-One of the best things to do on Easter is march along Fifth Avenue during one of New York’s silliest processions: The Easter Parade and Bonnet Festival—NYC’s only procession dedicated to outlandishly decorated hats.
-Before you sit down for a delicious Easter feast at one of the best brunch spots in the city, head to one of the top New York attractions—St. Patrick’s Cathedral—to watch folks promenade their over-the-top bonnets.
-You won’t find any floats at this parade, but we think head-toppers in the shape of some of the best New York attractions (like the Coney Island Cyclone and other New York-themed landmarks certainly make up for it.
+One of the best things to do for Easter is stroll along Fifth Avenue during one of New York’s silliest processions: The Easter Parade and Bonnet Festival.
+NYC has a march entirely dedicated to outlandishly decorated hats.
+Before you sit down for a delicious Easter feast at one of the city’s best restaurants, hop to St. Patrick’s Cathedral to watch the show or promenade your own over-the-top bonnet.
+While you won’t see any floats at this parade, we think head-toppers in the shape of some of the best New York attractions (like the Coney Island Cyclone) certainly make up for it.

 RECOMMENDED: Full guide to Easter in NYC

 When is the Easter Parade and Bonnet Festival?

 Make sure your bonnet—with all the frills upon it—is ready in time for the procession (begins at 10am) on Easter Sunday, which occurs on April 1, 2018 this year.